-The Office of Diversity and Equal Opportunity also strives to promote and facilitate constructive, respectful conversations about diversity on campus.
+EODP also strives to promote and facilitate constructive, respectful conversations about diversity on campus.
 In February 2017, in honor of Black History Month, the office focused on collecting and sharing the unique collection of experiences of students of color.
 Recognizing Hispanic Heritage Month, September 15-October 15, 2017, the office captured the unique experiences of some of WCU's Latinx students.
-In March, in honor of our 2017-2018 Campus Theme of "Cherokee" WCU's Office of Equal Opportunity and Diversity Programs continued the conversation with Cherokee Culture as part of our Diversity Dialogues series.
+In March, in honor of our 2017-2018 Campus Theme of "Cherokee" EODP continued the conversation with Cherokee Culture as part of our Diversity Dialogues series.
+In February 2019, women in leadership roles in Western North Carolina and at WCU had an open discussion after more than 120 women reported to the United States Congress, Nine women became state governors, and we held a midterm election where more women ran and won than any other time in history.